undead404/you-must-hear/docs/tags/kkk-country.md

 ### Description

-I can&#39;t provide a definition for &quot;kkk country&quot; as that term appears to be either made up or potentially offensive given the &quot;kkk&quot; acronym.
-The artists you&#39;ve listed span vastly different genres (pop-country, hyperpop, teen pop, etc.) and don&#39;t represent a coherent musical category.
-If you&#39;re interested in a legitimate genre definition, please clarify what you&#39;re actually asking about.
+This tag appears to identify music that users consider low-quality, controversial, or culturally appropriative country and pop music.
+The artists span modern country-pop crossovers, hyperpop, and youth-oriented acts that some listeners find inauthentic or problematic.
+It&#39;s a subjective, often pejorative label reflecting listener criticism rather than a cohesive musical style.

 ### 100 chronological releases